-In the bias analysis for unobserved confounding, for an unmeasured confounder to explain the mean HR of 0.75, an unobserved confounder would have to be associated with a 1.99-fold increase in the risk of physical activity or liver cancer, above and beyond the measured confounders.
-For an unmeasured confounder to bring the upper confidence limit of 0.89 for this mean HR above 1.0, the unmeasured confounder would have to be related to physical activity and liver cancer risk with a RR of 1.49 above and beyond the measured confounders.
-Unobserved confounder strengths with RRs of 2.22, 2.03, 1.90, 1.78, and 1.68, respectively, would be necessary to shift 10%, 20%, 30%, 40%, and 50% of all true studies with HR<0.9 to 1.0 (Supplementary Figure 3).
-By calculating the upper bounding factor $\sqrt{1/0.75} + \sqrt{1/0.75 - \sqrt{1/0.75}} = 1.58$, we come to the conclusion that unaccounted for selection variables would have to be related to physical activity and liver cancer with a RR of 1.58 to produce an observed HR of 0.75 if the true HR = 1.0.
+In the bias analysis for unobserved confounding, for an unmeasured confounder to explain the mean hazard ratio of 0.75, an unobserved confounder would have to be associated with a 1.99-fold increase in the risk of physical activity or liver cancer, above and beyond the measured confounders.
+For an unmeasured confounder to bring the upper confidence limit of 0.89 for this mean hazard ratio above 1.0, the unmeasured confounder would have to be related to physical activity and liver cancer risk with a relative risk of 1.49 above and beyond the measured confounders.
+Unobserved confounder strengths with relative risk of 2.22, 2.03, 1.90, 1.78, and 1.68, respectively, would be necessary to shift 10%, 20%, 30%, 40%, and 50% of all true studies with hazard ratioless than 0.9 to 1.0 (Supplementary Figure 3, available online).
+By calculating the upper bounding factor $\sqrt{1/0.75} + \sqrt{1/0.75} - \sqrt{1/0.75} =$ 1.58, we come to the conclusion that unaccounted for selection variables would have to be related to physical activity and liver cancer with a relative risk of 1.58 to produce an observed hazard ratio of 0.75 if the true hazard ratio were equal to 1.0.